garrandall/popular-music-data/tracks/one-of-those-days-whitney-houston.md

 Hello, hello, hello
 Hello, hello, hello, hello
 I need one of those days
-You don't know how, ooh, ooh, ooh
+You don't know how, oh oohohoh

 One of those days